What Planet Is She On?Sep 02, 2010

-President Obama’s top economic adviser, Christina Romer, said in her final speech in that capacity yesterday that “there is widespread agreement that the act (so-called stimulus bill) is broadly on track.”
+President Obama's top economic adviser, Christina Romer, said in her final speech in that capacity yesterday that "there is widespread agreement that the act (so-called stimulus bill) is broadly on track."
 Another Orwellian attempt to make true what is not by saying it is despite the instinctive knowledge by almost all not in denial that it is false.
 Truly galling, especially to the millions suffering from unemployment or underemployment.
-They are the ones from personal experience, not the ivory tower and its theoretical exercises — from whence Dr. Romer came and to where she returns (UC-Berkeley) — who truly know how off track the president’s policies are.
+They are the ones from personal experience, not the ivory tower and its theoretical exercises — from whence Dr. Romer came and to where she returns (UC-Berkeley) — who truly know how off track the president's policies are.
+Here's how Americans For Prosperity President Tim Phillips expressed his anger in an e-mail today (the president in recent weeks has singled out AFP with vicious attacks):

 Today, the news media reported on the final speech of President Obama's outgoing economic advisor.
 What Ms. Romer said helps explain why our economy is so bad.
 Defending the failed $814 billion stimulus boondoggle, she actually said, "there is widespread agreement that the act (Stimulus bill) is broadly on track."